Zentryn/MovieDatabase/README.md

 [Click here to see the live application](https://movie-database-hy-2018.herokuapp.com)
 * To access the application, register yourself an account by clicking the link on the login page
+* You can try out administrative features by logging in with "admin" as username and password

 [Usecases](https://github.com/Zentryn/MovieDatabase/blob/master/documentation/Usecases.md)